What do I do if I’m in a car accident with a drunk driver?

 - Punitive damages aren’t common but are occasionally awarded in an effort to punish the defendant for their reckless actions.

-If you or a loved one have been injured in a drunk driving car accident, please don’t hesitate to contact Auger and Auger for a free consultation.
+If you or a loved one have been injured in a drunk driving car accident, please don’t hesitate to contact Auger and Auger Accident and Injury Lawyers for a free consultation.
 We’re happy to go through the details of your case and explain your options for seeking damages.
 There’s no obligation.
 If you do choose to let us represent you, we have a zero fee guarantee – if we don’t win your case, we won’t charge you any fees.
-Call 855-969-5671 or contact us online today.
+Call (855) 971-1114 or contact us online today.